French

 The O-AA framework can efficiently be used to enable organizations to strategically create value through enhanced products and services then adjust them continuously based on feedbacks captured from different drivers such as customers, users, stakeholders and all other drivers.

-However O-AA does not provide a detailed explanation on how to sense the changes and react upon them.
+However O-AA does not provide any detailed explanation on how to sense the change and react upon it decisively and rapidly.

 Indeed, to feed the "Strategy" building block with the right data to 'plan value creation and its delivery', we have just a bit extended in the above figure the boundary of 'Data' and Value' entities to cover the Strategy and other building blocks such as Organization and Governance (cf. dashed line in red in the figure).